matteoprata/LOBCAST/README.md

 experiment_fi(EXE_PLAN)
 ```

-An execution list of all the desired sequential lunches to do.
-Mapping the running servers to: the models to lunch, relative seeds and horizons.
-The snipped above will launch sequentially training on
+The execution plan specifies the models to be trained, along with their respective seeds and horizons.
-_(1) MLP model, horizon 5, seed 500; (2) BINCTABL model, horizon 1, seed 0; (3) BINCTABL model, horizon 1, seeds 1._
+The above example will sequentially launch training for:

+- MLP model with horizon 5 and seed 500.
+- BINCTABL model with horizon 1 and seed 0.
+- BINCTABL model with horizon 1 and seed 1.

-The output of a simulation will be the Pytorch model saved in the directory `data.saved_models` + the name of the simulation
+The trained models will be saved in the `data.saved_models` directory with the name of the simulation input of experiment_fi function.
-input of `experiment_fi`, if `None` is passed, then current date and time will be used as the name of the folder.
+If no name is provided, the current date and time will be used as the folder name.

 ###### Testing
-From `src.main_testing.py` it is possible to lunch testing of the saved models in `data.saved_models`, results of the analysis
+To perform testing on the saved models in `data.saved_models`, use `src.main_testing.py`.
-are saved in .json files containing the following desirable statistics:
+The results of the analysis will be saved in .json files, which include the following statistics:

 ```
 "testing_FI_f1": 0.7122599109744749,